Ibrahim-2003/MyTourney/notes.md

     -> Set up emails and email verification
     -> Finished the leaderboards page
     -> Finished balance page
+    -> Finished form for users to join tournament

 # To do next:
     ** UPDATE MYSQL DATABASE ON MAC
-    -> Put an add members button to team page
+    -> Put an add members button and create team to team page
         //IDEAS
             -The team page will have the team id in the url.
 Add a share button that copies the url of the team id and allows the users to join their friend's team.
     -> Paginate search results